 Forex Brokers Business Models

-While browsing the internet in search of a suitable broker, you are likely to encounter terms such as dealing desk, market maker, straight through processing, and electronic communication network.
-These terms might sound as if derived from some strange tongue, but in reality they correspond to the different types of business models used by forex brokers.
-Below you have brief explanations of each model at a glance.
+While browsing for a suitable broker, you are likely to encounter terms such as dealing desk, market maker, straight through processing, and electronic communication network.
+These terms may be unfamiliar, but they correspond to the different types of business models used by forex brokers.
+Below are brief explanations of each model.

 Dealing Desk (DD) Brokers – Also known as market makers, dealing desk brokers execute orders for a variety of financial instruments, including currency pairs, hard and soft commodities, options, and equities.
 The most distinguishing trait of market makers is that they take the opposite side of their customers’ trading positions and use fixed spreads.